Benefits Of Tahini, Nutritional Facts, And Side Effects

 Sesame, the primary ingredient of tahini, contains lignans (polyphenolic compounds) like sesamin, sesamol, sesaminol and sesamolin.
 These compounds are known to have anti-cancer, anti-inflammatory, and antioxidant properties.
 Studies suggest that these lignans may prevent the rapid growth of cancer cells by inducing apoptosis (programmed cell death of such cells) and arresting the cell cycle.
 This, in turn, may help reduce the risk of lung, breast, prostate, colon, liver, cervical, blood, and skin cancers (2).

 Sesame seeds also contain bioactive compounds like phytosterolsi A plant-based substance that can fight dietary cholesterol for absorption by the intestines, lowering blood cholesterol levels. , whose chemical structure is very similar to that of cholesterol.
-Hence, phytosterol-rich diets may help reduce cholesterol levels, enhance the immune response, and decrease the risk of certain cancers (3).
+Hence, phytosterol-rich diets may help reduce cholesterol levels, and may support cardiovascular health, enhance the immune response, and decrease the risk of certain cancers (3).
 Similarly, lignans have a similar structure to estrogen.
 Sesamin and sesamol can bind to estrogen receptors and potentially protect against hormone-related cancers (4).

 2. May Relieve Arthritis Pain